Negative Information on Credit Reports

 Business credit scores normally range from a low of zero to a high of 100 unlike FICO scores that run from low of 350 to a high of 850.

-FICO Score - Credit Enhancement
+FICO Score - Credit Score

 Credit Enhancement